 Provide quiet indoor areas and mental stimulation.

 A legit ESA letter ensures that your animal can remain with you during dangerous heat periods.
-Housing providers must allow ESAs under federal law.
+Housing providers must allow ESAs under federal law regardless of weather conditions or temporary housing restrictions.

 Texas ESA Letter must include: